 Data source: Social Blade

-The list of the biggest YouTube channels by subscriber count closes out with Dude Perfect – an American sports entertainment channel (think trick shots, sporting parodies, etc.) with 42 million subscribers, and Badabun – a Mexican viral content platform, known in particular for the outing of unfaithful partners; 39 million eager subscribers are tuned in.
+Dude Perfect – an American sports entertainment channel (think trick shots, sporting parodies, etc.) with 42 million subscribers, a

 What are the most viewed YouTube channels?

 While in the list of most-subscribed YouTube channels PewDiePie runs T-Series close, there is no competition whatsoever in terms of the most-popular YouTube channel by views.
-T-Series has twice as many views as any other channel, at an absolutely staggering 70 billion.
+T-Series has close to 50 billion more views than any other channel, at 116 billion.
 We might attribute this to the sheer variety of the content it hosts – with non-subscribers looking for a particular song (or several – as anyone who has ever got lost in YouTube will be able to attest) as well as more regular subscribers helping it gain what looks to be – in the medium term at least – an unassailable lead in this department.

 Data source: Social Blade

 Providing content to the Indian market seems to be one of the most sure-fire ways to accrue billions of views.
-We might also note the presence of SET India, in second with 33 billion views, and Zee TV on 27 billion in the top-10 most-viewed YouTube channels.
+We might also note the presence of SET India, in third with 60 billion views, and Zee TV on 35 billion in tenth.

 The biggest YouTube channels dominate viewing figures: in 2016, the top 3% of YouTubers received 90% of total views.
 This is up from 63% in 2006.
 The bottom 85% of those who started posting in 2016, on the other hand, could hope for no more than 458 views per month.